 There are 32 FYS course offerings, including one taught by Otterbein President Kathy A. Krendl

 .
-Explore the complete list of FYS courses here
+Explore the list of FYS courses for the current academic year here: FYS Course Offerings 2015-2016

 Year Two & Three: The Five Curricular Threads (IS)